guardian/support-dotcom-components/docs/signinGate.md

 "Gandalf" is the marketing name for the Guardian-managed sign-in gate journey: a 100% rollout run entirely by Guardian rules, with no Auxia involvement.
-It is active for any reader whose country code (case-insensitively) appears in the `gandalfSignInGateCountries` channel switch list (currently New Zealand).
-For listed countries SDC owns the rules entirely and Auxia is bypassed:
+It is active for any reader whose country code is `NZ` when the `enableGandalfSignInGate` channel switch is on.
+For that surface SDC owns the rules entirely and Auxia is bypassed:

 - the first two pageviews of the day are free (the response carries the `gandalfSignInGate` marker with no treatment, so DCR recognises the